jmswaney/thesis/source/14_Coregistration.md

 incurred during de-staining, re-staining, and manual handling.
 However, it is unclear if reducing the search radius after a first-pass of nuclei matching and TPS warping could increase the number of correspondences and the overall quality of alignment by an appreciable amount.
+Another potential improvement would be to allow for semi-automatic coarse alignment with the option for manual correction.
+For example, the Nuggt tool, which draws on Neuroglancer, would be suitable for manual refinement of the morpholohical coarse alignment described here (Swaney et al. 2019).
+Integrating commonly used intensity-based alignment tools such as Elastix into this workflow could make the overall coregistration pipeline more robust [@Klein2010].

 Once obtained, a high-dimensional volumetric image of multiple proteins within a single brain sample could be used for more unbiased and exploratory analyses